Užpaliai

-Užpaliai (traditional Ушполь, Uszpole) is a town in Utena County, Lithuania.
+Užpaliai (traditional Ушполь, Uszpole) is a town in Utena County, Lithuania, an administrative center of the Užpaliai Eldership.
 According to the 2011 census, the town has a population of 758 people.

 History

 The Jewish population was important in the town, for example, in 1897, 691 inhabitants were Jewish out of a total population of 740 people.

 In July 1941, the Jewish population was massacred in mass executions perpetrated by an Einsatzgruppen of Lithuanian nationalists on different sites.